 The chocolates, spices, and essence we bought in the tea factory store cost us way more than what the prices the local stores quoted.
 Also, we found the quality and taste of handmade chocolates in these local stores in Ooty way better than those of the tea factory.

-Though my trip also included Coorg and Mysore, I wanted to start by giving you all tips from Ooty first since this destination touched my heart the most!
-But just to give you all an idea of my family trip, I would like to share that my Ooty Family Package included our transfers, meals, accommodation, and sightseeing – all at a per person cost of INR 19,800.
+Though my trip also included Coorg and Mysore, I wanted to start by giving you all Ooty tips first since this destination touched my heart the most!
+But just to give you all an idea of my family trip, I would like to share that my Ooty family package included our transfers, meals, accommodation, and sightseeing – all at a per person cost of INR 19,800.